Get In Touch

 Back to top

-Hodge Jones & Allen will draft your Lasting Power of Attorney
+Why choose Hodge Jones & Allen to draft your lasting power of attorney?

 Trusted Specialists

 This is a highly complex area in which specialist advice is needed.
-We are trusted specialists who are accredited by Solicitors for the Elderly.
+Our solicitors are experienced specialists in drafting all Power of Attorney documents and are well versed in the process and requirements, ensuring your LPA meets your exact specifications.

 Back to top